SC177 - High-speed Semiconductor Lasers and Modulators

 Attendees should have some knowledge of semiconductor and device physics.
 A basic knowledge of laser operation is also needed.

 John E. Bowers is Director of the Institute for Energy Efficiency and the Kavli Professor of Nanotechnology in the Departments of Electrical and Computer Engineering and Materials at the University of California at Santa Barbara.
 He received his master's and doctorate degrees from Stanford University.
 He previously worked for Bell Labs and Honeywell.
 He is a member of the National Academy of Engineering and a Fellow of the IEEE, OSA and American Physical Society.
-He is a recipient of the IEEE/LEOS William Streifer Award and the OSA Holonyak Award.
-He has published nine book chapters, 500 journal papers, 700 conference papers and has received 52 patents.
+He is a recipient of the IEEE/LEOS William Streifer Award, the OSA Holonyak Award, the OSA/IEEE Tyndall Award and the IEEE Photonics award.
+He has published two books, eleven book chapters, 800 journal papers, 1000 conference papers and has received 70 patents.